 Pinned Blades

-Pinned blades are easier to install in the saw because the pins slot into convenient holes.
-However, for interior cuts, you have to thread the blade through the project and then attach it to the saw.
-This takes time and can be fiddly.
+Pinned blades are easier to install as their pins slot into convenient holes in the saw.
+However, for interior cuts, you will need to thread the blade through the workpiece and then attach it to the saw.
+This can be tricky and time-consuming.

 Pinless